 Google Ads Transparency Center is a search engine for ads that are published through Google.
 It was created to empower users to make informed decisions about the ads and advertisers they see through Google - this means providing greater transparency about who the advertisers are, which ads they show, and what kind of ads are shown.

-Marketers can leverage this tool as a powerful resource for analyzing competitors' Google ads and gaining deeper insights into their strategies across platforms.
-It offers the ability to explore ads on various topics by various companies and allows you to filter results by date, region, and creative format for more tailored findings.
+Marketers can leverage this tool as a powerful resource to analyze competitors' Google Ads and gain deeper insights into their strategies across platforms.
+It lets you explore ads on various topics from various companies and filter results by date, region, and creative format for more tailored results.

-Our Google Ads Transparency Center API allows you to scrape ads information from the Google Ads Transparency Center page.
+Our Google Ads Transparency Center API allows you to scrape ad information from the Google Ads Transparency Center page.

 Parts of the API Request